 Parks also offer an opportunity to implement art in public spaces and cultural elements.
-Future parks should potentially include public art as a major amenity and building block.
+Future parks should

 Taking Advantage of Historical and Cultural Resources

 With a wealth of historic sites, cultural landscapes, and a burgeoning public art program, the Fort Wayne Parks Department should take full advantage of these resources to improve and refine both park infrastructure as well as recreational program offerings.